apache/zeppelin/docs/interpreter/spark.md

 > Note that without exporting `SPARK_HOME`, it's running in local mode with included version of Spark.
 The included version may vary depending on the build profile.

+> Yarn client mode and local mode will run driver in the same machine with zeppelin server, this would be dangerous for production.
+Because it may run out of memory when there's many spark interpreters running at the same time.
+So we suggest you only allow yarn-cluster mode via setting `zeppelin.spark.only_yarn_cluster` in `zeppelin-site.xml`.

 ## SparkContext, SQLContext, SparkSession, ZeppelinContext

 SparkContext, SQLContext, SparkSession (for spark 2.x) and ZeppelinContext are automatically created and exposed as variable names `sc`, `sqlContext`, `spark` and `z`, respectively, in Scala, Kotlin, Python and R environments.